Sleep & Anxiety Supplements

 Persistent sleep problems (insomnia ≥3 nights/week for ≥3 months) call for:

-1. CBT-I as first-line — see Insomnia treatment.
+1. CBT-I as first-line — it produces large, durable effects that no supplement matches.
+See Insomnia treatment.

 2. Screening for OSA if any risk factor — see Sleep breathing.